-Q: When does the Call for Presentations open?
+Q: When does the Call for Presentations open for IACP 2018?

-A: The Call for Presentations opened on January 4, 2017.
+A: The Call for Presentations will open in early January 2018.

 Q: What is the deadline to complete a submission?

-A: The Call for Presentations closed on March 6, 2017.
+A: The Call for Presentations will close in mid-February 2018.

 • Community-Police Relations and Public Trust